Mivinci/x26/README.md

 pnpm i
 ```

-x26 uses [pnpm](https://pnpm.io) for module management, so make sure you have both [Node](https://nodejs.org) and and pnpm installed on your device.
+x26 uses [pnpm](https://pnpm.io) for module management, so make sure you've got both [Node](https://nodejs.org) and and pnpm installed on your device.

 You can use whatever tools you like to install pnpm. (e.g. npm)